yalevras/obsidian/Brain/Work/Updates/September.md

 - nsp unit tests

 Sept.
 24th
-morning: nsp unit tests, familiarize with rover pause (DONE), msi compression script
+morning: nsp unit tests (DONE), familiarize with rover pause (DONE), msi compression script
 afternoon: try out rover pause in lab
 - IT WORKS I CAN SEE HOW LONG WE HAVE DRIVEN SINCE THE LAST OD CYCLE WHICH IS SO GOOD
 - next steps are to: